 “There’s information that speaks to the conditions in general for the Indigenous people of that region at various points in time over the past 150 or so years,” she said.
 “It also speaks to the relationship between the Department of Indian Affairs and the school itself, as there’s a lot of letters and communication and reports back and forth between those two entities.”

 The museum is in the process of digitizing the documents, which is happening with the assistance of UBC’s Indian Residential School History and Dialogue Centre.

-“They have wonderful technology and the capability to safely store electronic records and share them in a way that can keep them restricted and private so that only the community members have access to them,” Webber said.
+“They have wonderful technology and the capability to safely store electronic records and share them in a way that can keep them restricted and private so that only the community members have access to them,” Weber said.

 The first findings will be shared with the Tk’emlúps te Secwépemc First Nation in the coming weeks.
-Webber says it will then be up to the nation to decide what information will be made public.
+Weber says it will then be up to the nation to decide what information will be made public.

 If you are a former residential school student in distress, or have been affected by the residential school system and need help, you can contact the 24-hour Indian Residential Schools Crisis Line: 1-866-925-4419